-- Permanent minimization of the distances between storage and the compute nodes will both increase reliability and reduce cost at the same time. - When applicable for a certain use case, the best architectural model is shown to be sharding on top of local storage.
-It can easily save a cost factor of about 2, while increasing architectural reliability at the same time. - When the so-called FlexibleSharding variant of the sharding model is possible, and when combined with a novel load balancing method called Football, it can deliver a very similar level of flexibility than network-centric BigCluster architectures are promising. - By both intuitive and mathematical explanations, and contrary to some contemporary belief, you will learn why(!)
-BigCluster architectures are generally worse in practically any dimension, with only few exceptions.
-Hints are provided at certain use cases where BigCluster cannot be explicitly recommended, and other hints at some of the few exceptions. - When built and dimensioned properly, cross-datacenter replication and/or geo-redundancy will not double TCO = Total Cost of Ownership, but can cost roughly about the same as local redundancy in the same datacenter.
-The key is a certain class of wide-area distribution of resources in place of local replication - When cross-datacenter replication and/or geo-redundancy is required, the so-called ability for butterfly leads to further HA = High Availability improvements during ordinary operations. - Object-based Cloud Storage can also be built on top of a sharding model, avoiding cost and reliability / risk pitfalls caused by BigCluster. - Distributed Systems (aka loosely coupled systems) are much more complicated to program and operate than tightly coupled systems (aka SMP or NUMA).
-You will unnecessarily loose TCO = Total Cost of Ownership and TTM = Time To Market by unappropriate selection of coupling architectures for a certain use case class.
-This guide will explain. - You will learn why OpenSource component-based storage systems are much cheaper than commercial storage appliances (up to factors), at least when you need a few petabytes of storage.
+- Permanent minimization of the distances between storage and the compute nodes will both increase reliablity and reduce cost at the same time. - When applicable for a certain use case, the best architectural model is sharding on top of local storage.
+It can easily save a cost factor of about 2, while increasing architectural reliability at the same time. - When the so-called FlexibleSharding variant of the sharding model is combined with a novel load balancing method called Football, it can deliver a very similar level of flexibility than network-centric BigCluster architectures are promising. - By both intuitive and mathematical explanations, and contrary to some contemporary belief, you will learn why BigCluster architectures are generally worse in practically any dimension.
+There exist certain use cases where BigCluster cannot be explicitly recommended. - When built and dimensioned properly, cross-datacenter replication and/or geo-redundancy will not double TCO = Total Cost of Ownership, but can cost roughly about the same as local redundancy in the same datacenter.
+The key is a certain class of wide-area distribution of resources in place of local replication. - When cross-datacenter replication and/or geo-redundancy is required, the so-called ability for butterfly leads to further HA improvements. - Object-based Cloud Storage can also be built on top of a sharding model. - You will learn why OpenSource component-based storage systems are much cheaper than commercial storage appliances (up to factors), at least when you need a few petabytes of storage.
 Alone by relinquishing Vendor-Lock-In and going to RAID-based Linux storage, invest will typically decrease by factors between 3 and 10.
 By going to a LocalSharding or FlexibleSharding model, where possible, another decrease factor of about 2 is typically possible.